systemcarl/weblog/articles/about-me.md

     online community.

 # I Have Ended Up Where I Need to Be
-My love of science and computers goes back as far as I can remember;
+I have loved science and computers for as long as I can remember.
-my earliest memories recount an obsession with the Bill Nye the Science Guy show and trying tirelessly to bootstrap video games from my compact floppy disk
+My earliest memories involve an obsession with the Bill Nye the Science Guy show and with trying tirelessly to bootstrap video games from my compact floppy disk
     collection.
 These preoccupations, as well as a natural curiosity about how things work, have
     carried throughout my post-secondary education and professional career.
-Now, I am primarily a software developer, but I still see myself as a scientist and educator.
+Now, I am primarily a software developer, but I also see myself as a scientist and educator.

 ## I'd Rather Be Happy Than Right
 I continued to pursue my interest in science through a diverse university